-Here are some tips for choosing a color based on your room size:
+Here are some tips for choosing a paint color for your ceiling:

-- Paint the ceiling tiles and walls of a larger room with a dark color to make it feel cozy.
+- Paint the ceiling tiles of a larger room with a dark color to make it feel cozy.

 - Paint the ceiling tiles and walls in lighter colors if you want to bring the atmosphere of a wide-open space.

-- Open the space up using matching lighter colors on the ceiling and walls.
+- For a small room, open the space up using matching lighter colors on the ceiling and walls.